 Hydraulic Calculation Examples

-FHC hydraulic calculation software is able to calculate almost any type of water-based fire protection system from the conventional tree pipe configuration to the more complicated roof and rack gridded systems.
-FHC is not just limited to sprinkler systems but also has many users worldwide are using our software to aid in the design of high and low-pressure water mist systems using conventional pump sets, pressurised cylinders and constant pressure pumps.
+FHC hydraulic calculation software can calculate almost any type of water-based fire protection system, from the conventional tree-pipe configuration to the more complex roof-and-rack gridded systems.
+FHC is not limited to sprinkler systems; many users worldwide use our software to aid in the design of high- and low-pressure water mist systems using conventional pump sets, pressurised cylinders and constant-pressure pumps.

-You will find below several fire sprinkler hydraulic calculation example which demonstrates the versatility of our software and its ability to calculate any type of water-based fire protection system.
-If you do not see the type of project that you are working on, we probably have seen it before so if you require further information, please don't hesitate to contact us.
+Below are several fire sprinkler hydraulic calculation examples that demonstrate the versatility of our software and its ability to calculate any type of water-based fire protection system.
+If you do not see the type of project you are working on, we have probably seen it before.
+If you require further information, please don't hesitate to contact us.

 ESFR fire sprinkler system with addition rack protection

 ESFR fire sprinkler installation installed into major car manufacturer’s parts facilities and is somewhat bespoke in its design.
 The roof level sprinklers are ESFR 25mm with a K-factor of 360 and a minimum head pressure of 3.5 bars.
-In addition, the rack storage below is protected with 20mm sprinkler with a K-factor of 115 and a minimum head pressure of 1.0 bar.
-The final water demand requirements for the system was 9849 L/min @ 9.0 bar and the design aided by FHC achieved 98% design efficiency.
+In addition, the rack storage below is protected with a 20mm sprinkler with a K-factor of 115 and a minimum head pressure of 1.0 bar.
+The final water demand requirements for the system were 9849 L/min @ 9.0 bar, and the design, aided by FHC, achieved 98% design efficiency.

 This FHC hydraulic model consisted of 810 pipes, 154 loops and 26 heads.
 It was calculated on a Pentium VI computer in under 0.1 seconds.